Complete the Affiliate Agreement. This is free, and gives you access to a global community of chapters who can guide you on your way.

 A clear budget will help you prioritize your fundraising, and build a more sustainable chapter.
 There are a two core cost categories to consider as you build out your budget:

-Travel expenses (if you are transporting the trishaws)
+If you are transporting the trishaws

-Fundraising Events
+Fundraising

 When many people hear about Cycling Without Age, the first question that they have is about safety.
 Aren’t rides dangerous?
 Who is liable?
 Do you have insurance?
 Many donors, partner organizations, and older adults may have heightened sensitivity to risk.
 Listen to their concerns, and work on tailoring your chapter to meet their needs.